 The final drum beats in this lesson give you an introduction on how NOT to play a Bass drum on Beat 1.
 This is much harder than it sounds as there is a great temptation to “ground” the groove on Beat 1 with the Bass.

-It becomes even harder when you try to loop the beat, drummers become very dependant on hearing (and playing) something on Beat 1 to let them know where they are within the groove.
+It becomes even harder when you try to loop the beat, drummers become very dependent on hearing (and playing) something on Beat 1 to let them know where they are within the groove.

 With a little bit of practice you will find that you don’t have to play anything on Beat 1 in order to know where you are.
 If your internal metronome is developed enough then you can simply “feel” Beat 1 instead.